invisiblehands/django-supasurvey/README.md

 ### Install
 ~~pip install supasurvey~~ (not yet!)

-### Usage
-Coming soon.

-### Advanced Usage
-Coming soon.

 ## Features
 ##### Supa-easy static surveys
 Hardcode a survey using the supasurvey form classes and form field classes.
 Very similar to hardcoding a django form.

 ##### Supa-easy dynamic surveys
-Create a form schema using CSS or json and feed it to the SupaSurvey FormBuilder.
+Create a form schema using json and feed it to the SupaSurvey FormBuilder.
 The Formbuilder manages validation, pagination, ordering and it will make you breakfast, too.
 Best of all, it's fast!

 ##### Question dependencies
 Questions can be dependent on previous questions; a question will be disabled unless previous requirements are met.

 ##### Question scoring
 Scores are assigned to questions.
 Each question can be assigned a max_score.
 Depending on the question type, scoring will be slightly different.
 For examples, a simple textarea will resolve to the max_score if it is not empty and validates.

 ##### AJAX save-as-you-go
-Users responses are saved dynamically as the users progress through the survey.
-The response-set is released once the user explicetly submits the form as completed.
+Users responses are saved as drafts as the users progress through the survey.
+The drafts are published once the user submits the form as completed.

 ##### Track survey history
 Change your survey and view the progression and stats of user completion, etc.  Great for a/b testing.